-ICANN will evaluate the professional background of potential panelists prior to selection in order to assess their areas and level or expertise and to identify any conflicts which would prevent them from making an objective evaluation of the proposals.
+The evaluation panel will include a nationally recognized accounting or consulting firm, which will be in charge of the evaluation process.
+The lead evaluating body may associate or engage technical or other experts to assist in the evaluation and review of technical and other aspects of the applications.
+ICANN will evaluate the professional background of potential panelists prior to selection in order to assess their areas and level of expertise and to identify any conflicts which would prevent them from making an objective evaluation of the proposals.
 In addition, panelists will be required to disclose any potential conflict of interest which may arise during the period of the evaluation.
 All evaluators selected will execute a confidentiality agreement with regard to material contained in the applications under review.
 Below are specific areas which evaluators must be competent to assess: